alfonsocartes/focus-day/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+## Vercel Testing

+Open [https://focus-day.vercel.app/](https://focus-day.vercel.app/) in your browser to see the result.

+You can start testing the app by adding, removing and clearing Notes and Tasks.